"To be conscious that you are ignorant

 [Classic post from 3-20-11]

 As I glanced at the quote above from Benjamin Disraeli, I laughed thinking of myself when I was young and ignorant thinking that most adults just didn't have a clue.
 It also reminded me of the Mark Twain quote.
 But, you know, it doesn't change at 21, does it?
-I've been ignorant all my life and still am in a lot of ways.
+I've been ignorant in some ways all my life and still am in some things.
 The big difference from being a naive youngster and now is that I am conscious of my ignorance, and even so brave as to admit it openly.
 Indeed, that is a big difference, isn't it?

 Today, I am very clear about the vastness of my ignorance, and at the same time, I am more confident than ever of that which I know.
 Interesting. . .